mauriaristi/otilib/README.md

 * scikit-sparse
 * Cython (For compilation only)

-For the full Finite Element Module support, the following libraries may be useful to find.
+For the full Finite Element support, the following libraries are required.

 * PyVista
 * GMSH (and Python-GMSH)
 * vtk

 ***

 ## Contribution guidelines ###